jinghuazhao/FM-pipeline/README.md

 The measure of evidence is typically (log10) Bayes factor (BF) and associate SNP probability in the causal set.

-Software which are included in this pipeline are listed in the table below.
+Software included in this pipeline are listed in the table below.

 **Name** | **Function** | **Input** | **Output** | **Reference**
 -----|----------|-------|--------|----------